Easterseals (U.S.): Fundraising

 90% of funds raised go to Easterseals disability services across the nation.
 Easterseals' funding sources include government grants and agency programs, donations, and fee-for-service initiatives.
 Donations help the organization provide affordable offerings to clients while maintaining program costs.
 Easterseals serves about 1.3 million individuals per year.

 The name "Easter Seals" derived from an earlier fundraising program: beginning in 1934, colorful adhesive seals, the size of postage stamps, were sold around Easter; purchasers stuck these on the back of mailed envelopes, as a popular tradition was to send cards to friends and family both at Christmas and Easter seasons.
 Because of the program's success, the organization changed its name from "the National Society for Crippled Children" to "Easter Seals."
-They have since changed their name to "Easterseals."
+It has since changed its name to "Easterseals."

 In 2003, Easterseals started "Walk With Me" events across the country.
 Thousands of people have attended these events over the years, generating millions of dollars for disability services.

 In 2010, Easterseals expanded the "seal" program through introducing the "Easterseals Blanket."
 The image on the blanket is chosen through an online vote for the Lily Seal of the Year.
 Artists submit depictions of lilies to be featured on the blanket.